Temps Have Topped 120 In India. How Are They Coping With The Heat Wave?

 "Because what air conditioning essentially does is cools the interiors for a few people, while making the ambient weather far worse for others," Gopalakrishnan says.
 "It cools bedrooms while spewing heat out into the open."

-The United Nations Intergovernmental Panel for Climate Change estimates that the global temperature rose 0.85 degrees Celsius in the 20th century.
-But in India, that figure is at least 1.2 degrees C – and climbing.
-The Paris Climate Agreement, ratified in 2016, suggests all countries try their best to limit warming to under 1.5 degrees C – a threshold India is fast approaching.
+The United Nations Intergovernmental Panel on Climate Change estimates that the global temperature rose 0.85 degrees Celsius in the 20th century.
+But in India, that figure is at least 1.2 degrees Celsius — and climbing.
+The Paris Agreement, ratified in 2016, suggests that all countries try their best to limit warming to under 1.5 degrees Celsius – a threshold that India is fast approaching.

-"The effects of crossing that threshold are much more serious than initially anticipated, and particularly in regions of the world like India – closer to the equator and the tropics – and particularly in developing countries where there are large vulnerable populations to begin with," Gopalakrishnan says.
+"The effects of crossing that threshold are much more serious than initially anticipated and particularly in regions of the world like India — closer to the equator and the tropics — and particularly in developing countries where there are large vulnerable populations to begin with," Gopalakrishnan says.
 "That India has been warming at a higher pace should be enormously concerning."

-But in the slum behind the American school in New Delhi, many residents had never heard of the phrases 'climate change' or 'global warming.'
+But in the slum behind the American Embassy School school in New Delhi, many residents have never heard of the phrases "climate change" or "global warming."

 "I may have heard something about it on television once, about shortages," says Shakuntala Devi, a 26-year-old mother of three, as she washes clothes by hand on a cement floor.

-She says she's been too busy fetching water and trying to cool her family with an electric fan – to pay much attention.
+She says she has been too busy fetching water and trying to cool her family with an electric fan to pay much attention.

 NPR producer Furkan Latif Khan contributed to this report.